 We recognize Kolkata will flip up for whatever via Satyajit Ray.
 And you may check out the grasp auteur’s nonetheless frames along with the works of 250 other photographers from the City of Joy and as a long way and massive as the Far East, Africa, Europe, and South America at the inaugural version of the Kolkata International Photography Festival.
 From 28 February until 6 March, venues across the city will host photo exhibitions, discussions, and film displays.

-Curated by means of journalist and photographer Kounteya Sinha and Madhu Chandra Sen, founder of the metropolis’s famed gallery Maya Art Space, the pageant will showcase the works of masters along with Ed Kashi, Nemai Ghosh and S. Paul in city landmarks inclusive of Victoria Memorial; the Indian Museum, Kolkata; Maya Art Space; Nandan; Harrington Street Arts Centre.
+Curated utilizing journalist and photographer Kounteya Sinha and Madhu Chandra Sen, founder of the metropolis’s famed gallery Maya Art Space, the pageant will showcase the works of masters along with Ed Kashi, Nemai Ghosh, and S. Paul in city landmarks inclusive of Victoria Memorial; the Indian Museum, Kolkata; Maya Art Space; Nandan; Harrington Street Arts Centre.
 Guests will also be handled to a special showing of veteran photographer Raghu Rai’s collection at the town’s iconic Durga Puja celebrations.
-Satyajit Ray enthusiasts can seize a glimpse of his paintings behind the still digicam as well as his son, director Sandip Ray’s photographs of his father at pictures at the units of movies including Joy Baba Felunath.
+Satyajit Ray enthusiasts can seize a glimpse of his paintings behind the still digicam and his son, director Sandip Ray’s photographs of his father at pictures at the units of movies including Joy Baba Felunath.

-During the six-day competition traffic also can watch shorts by Bijoy Chowdhury, Ed Kashi, and Colette Copeland and concentrate to lectures and discussions on topics as varied as creative photography the usage of practical techniques and alternative images.
+During the six-day competition, traffic can also watch shorts by Bijoy Chowdhury, Ed Kashi, and Colette Copeland and concentrate on lectures and discussions on topics as varied as creative photography and practical techniques and alternative images.
 Here’s a preview of what to expect